ava-labs/subnet-evm/cmd/README.md

 ## Step 7: Add Precompile Solidity Tests

 We can now write our hardhat test in `contract-examples/test`.
-This file is called `ExampleHelloWorld.ts`
+This file is called `ExampleHelloWorld.ts`.

 ``` js
 // (c) 2019-2022, Ava Labs, Inc. All rights reserved.